-The industry is currently losing nearly 4000 drivers a year to retirement, as the average age of an existing lorry driver is 53yo.
+The industry is currently losing nearly 4,000 drivers a year to retirement, as the average age of an existing HGV lorry driver is 53 years old.

-The demand for drivers has also increased by nearly 40000 drivers during the Covid19 pandemic and Brexit.
+The demand has also increased by nearly 40,000 drivers during the COVID-19 pandemic and Brexit.

-That means with the amount of people retiring, there isn’t enough drivers to fully sustain the industry and to continue delivering high quality services.
+That means with the amount of people retiring, there aren’t enough drivers to fully sustain the industry and to continue delivering high-quality services.
 If something isn’t done to try and attract more drivers, the industry shortage will have a huge and long-lasting impact on the goods that are being delivered up and down the UK.